kolplattformen/skolplattformen/README.md

 Our main goal with the app is to make it as fast and easy to use as possible. \
 We're starting small, with more features being added over time.

-For more information, check out the [source code](packages/app).
+For more information, check out the [source code](apps/skolplattformen-sthlm).

-### Embedded API
+### API Skolplattformen

 We decided to encapsulate our API implementation into a separate npm package. \
 By not having to worry about the complex nature of the official API, the app becomes light-weight. \
 It also makes it easier for others to develop their own applications for the Skolplattformen API.

-The embedded API has its own project page at [https://github.com/kolplattformen/embedded-api](https://github.com/kolplattformen/embedded-api). \
+The embedded API is located within [libs/api-skolplattformen](https:/libs/api-skolplattformen). \
-To make it easier to use the embedded API in the app, we also created a set of React hooks, available at [https://github.com/kolplattformen/api-hooks](https://github.com/kolplattformen/api-hooks).
+To make it easier to use the embedded API in the app, we also created a set of React hooks, available at [hooks](hooks).

 **Pro tip:** If you don't want the API to make requests to the back-end, you can turn on _fake mode_ to return static data instead. \
 Do so by logging in using 12121212121212 or 1212121212 as your personal identity number.